 Officials working large structure fire at Cedarbrook Drive

-BATON ROUGE - Officials are working a structure fire on Cedarbrook Drive, the St. George Fire Department said.
+BATON ROUGE - Officials are working a structure fire on Cedarbrook Avenue, the St. George Fire Department said.

-The fire is at the 10700 block of Cedarbrook Drive near the corner of Tanwood Avenue.
+The fire is at the 10700 block of Cedarbrook Avenue near the corner of Tanwood Avenue.
 Officials say no injuries were reported as of 9:10 p.m.

 No other information is immediately available.
 Officials advise the public to avoid the area.